 1. Discussion of weekly readings: Discuss for 1.5 – 2 hours: This part of the meeting begins with a 20-30 minute overview of the readings for the week, presented by the instructor (first reading) and students (the rest of the readings), along with primary issues and topics for discussion.
 This presentation sets the context for a discussion of the readings.

 Students presenting the reading overview will blog notes on the readings along with relevant images, videos, links, etc., and questions for discussion – 24 hours prior to presentation.
 There is no preset agenda for the presentation and discussion.
-Presenters will read the material, decide what is interesting and relevant, incorporate personal interests, and seek additional information on interesting issues (Google is fine, but best to focus on more scholarly sources; real books and other library resources are good also).
+Presenters will read the material, decide what is interesting and relevant, incorporate personal interests, and seek additional information on interesting issues (Google is fine, but best to focus on more scholarly sources; real books and other library resources are also suggested).
 Just make it interesting, even if you have to be creative or take things in an unexpected direction.

 Non-presenting students will blog a series of notes in outline format from the readings.
 Please include interesting quotes, facts, ideas, or even personal experiences and how they relate to the readings – anything you think is worth discussing in class.
 If something – anything! – piques your interest while reading, document it.
 Also include three issues or questions worth discussing, and Google three issues (anything of interest to you).